 How do I receive these services?

 Are you interested in our housing services?
-Then you should contact our Housing Intake Specialist, Ms. Gracie Jones at 510-548-4040 ext 323.
-Ms. Jones will conduct an initial intake over the phone and will assess the next course of action.
+Please call 510-548-4040 and ask to speak with Housing Intake.
+A member of the Housing Intake team will conduct an initial intake over the phone and will assess the next course of action.

-If Ms. Jones is unavailable to take your call please leave a voicemail with your name, phone number, the city you live in and let her know about any notices you have received from your landlord or the courts.
-Ms. Jones will return your call within 24-48 hours.
+If our intake team members are unavailable to take your call please leave a voicemail with your name, phone number, the city you live in and let them know about any notices you have received from your landlord or the courts.
+An intake team member will return your call within 24-48 hours.

 Housing does not take drop-ins UNLESS the tenant has received a summons and complaint from the court, a sheriff’s notice or does not have a phone.
-Individuals who do not fit this criteria will be instructed to leave Ms. Jones a voicemail.
+Individuals who do not fit this criteria will be instructed to leave a voicemail for Housing Intake.

 Referrals for other services